Comprehensive High-resolution Chemical Spectroscopy of Barnard's Star with SPIRou: Spectral Analysis

 In addition to the individual element abundances, two different integrated abundances are determined: the overall metallicity, [M/H], and the alpha abundance, [$\alpha$/H].
 The overall metallicity ([M/H]) is defined as the average of the abundance of each element with the uncertainty expressed as the standard deviation of all values divided by $\sqrt{N-1}$, where N represents the number of different elements.
 This approach is chosen to avoid putting too much weight on the oxygen abundance characterized by a small uncertainty and to capture the observed dispersion from element to another.
 Note that for every spectral features, 50 Monte Carlo (MC) independent realizations of the observed spectrum are performed (see Appendix \ref{sec:appendix} for the MC errors) using the error for each pixel from the root-mean-square of the 846 spectra.
 This is done to better quantify the systematic uncertainty associated with our spectral fitting procedure.
 Since the spectrum of Barnard's star has a very high SNR, typical MC uncertainties are much smaller that the real dispersion inferred from several measurements of a given element.

 The alpha elements require special attention as they play a significant role in better understanding of not only the star itself but also the interior structure of their potential rocky exoplanet, in particular, the refractory elements such as Mg and Si, that constitute the bulk material of a terrestrial exoplanet's core and mantle.
 In this work, we define the overall alpha abundance, or [$\alpha$/H], as the average abundance of all alpha elements detected in the spectrum, namely: Mg, O, Si, Ca and Ti.
 The Ti abundance is directly measured from the Ti I lines.
 We specifically avoided using the titanium oxide (TiO) spectral lines in the analysis to ensure that our results are not influenced or skewed by the contribution of oxygen in these molecules.
 The oxygen abundance is indirectly inferred from the OH absorption lines (see Figure \ref{fig:oh-profile}).
-Since the abundance of hydrogen is not modified when we change the overall metallicity of the models, the OH abundance from the best fit model can represent the abundance of oxygen.

 The [$\alpha$/M] value determined in this work is $-$0.01\,$\pm$\,0.08 dex, which is lower than the typical 0.2\,$\pm$\,0.1 dex alpha abundance of metal-poor F and G stars in the thick disk (e.g. \citealt{bensby2014exploring}).
 However, recent observations from the APOGEE DR16 database (see Figure \ref{fig:mdwarfs_alpha}, \citealt{Majewski_2016}; \citealt{Ahumada_2020}) indicate that the trend of super solar alpha abundance in metal-poor stars may not be as pronounced for M dwarfs.
 Many M dwarfs in the APOGEE dataset, with metallicities similar to Barnard’s star, show [$\alpha$/M] values around 0 dex.
 This deviation is also observed by \citealt{ishikawa2022elemental}, where their Figure 13 distinctly illustrates that individual alpha elements vs metallicity in some M dwarfs are considerably lower than what is typically observed in thick disk FGK stars.